In the hunt for a male contraceptive, scientists look to stop sperm in their tracks

 Page estimates it will be another seven to ten years before any of these new methods can be sold.
 So why have women had to shoulder so much of the responsibility for contraception for so long?

-"Women bear the life threatening burden of pregnancy," Page says.
+"Women bear the life threatening burden of pregnancy," Page said.
 "And so the initial energy went into ensuring that women had control of their own reproduction."

 And the FDA criteria for approving male contraceptives is vague.